aleksander-mendoza/aleksander-mendoza.github.io/_posts/2020-05-27-compiler_in_c.markdown

 ### Toy language

-The end goal of this tutorial is creating a very simple parser for a toy language, which can evaluate arithmetic expressions like for example
+The end goal of this tutorial is creating a very simple parser for a toy language, which can evaluate arithmetic expressions or addition and multiplication like for example

-    1+2/4*6+(1+3*(-4))
+    1+2/4*6+(1+3*(4))

 If you succeed at finishing this tutorial, then you will be albe to move on to a more ambitious project.